 If the number of Excess Shares is still insufficient to satisfy all of the valid applications under the Open Offer from Qualifying Shareholders, the Directors may, in consultation with the Bookrunners, reallocate New Shares that are available in the Placing and/or Offer for Subscription ("Reallocated Open Offer Shares") (regardless of whether or not they are fully subscribed) to the Excess Application Facility to meet such demand through the Open Offer.
-It is the Directors' intention that, subject to the level of demand for Excess Shares, the aggregate of the Initial Open Offer Size and the total Reallocated Open Offer Shares made available to meet such excess demand will represent not less than 75 per cent. of the eventual total Issue size.
-Furthermore, where valid applications under the Open Offer represent less than 75 per cent. of the eventual total Issue size, but more than the Initial Open Offer Size, the Directors intend to reallocate New Shares to the Open Offer from the Placing and/or the Offer for Subscription as necessary in order to satisfy in full all valid applications under the Open Offer to the extent possible.
+It is the Directors' intention that, subject to the level of demand for Excess Shares, the aggregate of the Initial Open Offer Size and the total Reallocated Open Offer Shares made available to meet such excess demand will represent not less than 75 per cent. of the eventual total Issue size, but more than the Initial Open Offer Size, the Directors intend to reallocate New Shares to the Open Offer from the Placing and/or the Offer for Subscription as necessary in order to satisfy in full all valid applications under the Open Offer to the extent possible.
 Notwithstanding the foregoing, the sum of the Initial Open Offer Size plus any Reallocated Open Offer Shares may, if so determined by the Directors, equal more than 75 per cent. of the eventual total Issue size.